jflets/Habitize/README.md

 2. Edit and update your user profile details, including your display name and profile picture.
 3. Choose from different color themes to personalize your experience.

-## 8. Achieve Your Goals

-Set specific goals for your habits:

-1. Visit the "Goals" section.
-2. Choose a habit you'd like to set a goal for.
-3. Specify the target amount and tracking frequency.
-4. Confirm the addition of your goal.

 Habitize is designed to help you successfully track and achieve your daily habits.
 Use these steps to create and manage your habits, track your progress, and customize your experience.

 # UX